 In the Kerr case, an extra "hidden symmetry" exists1, giving rise to the Carter constant \mathcal{K} (Carter, 1968).
 This constant, along with E, L_z and \mathcal{H} , are independent and in involution, therefore geodesic motion in the Kerr spacetime background corresponds to an integrable system and trajectories of the reduced system lie on a family of two-dimensional invariant tori.
-These orbits oscillate in both degrees of freedom with their respective characteristic frequencies ω^r and ω^{θ} ; their ratio $\omega = \omega^r / \omega^{\theta}$ is called the rotation number and it is useful for the classification of orbits.
-If ω is irrational, the torus is called quasiperiodic and each orbit on the torus covers it densely.
+These orbits oscillate in both degrees of freedom with their respective characteristic frequencies ω^r and ω^θ ; their ratio $\omega = \omega^r/\omega^\theta$ is called the rotation number and it is useful for the classification of orbits.
+If ω is rational, the torus is called resonant and it hosts an infinite number of periodic orbits.
+If ω is irrational, the motion is called quasiperiodic and each orbit on the torus covers it densely.